 When analyzing a potential investment property to determine the right cap rate, there are several core factors one can look at, including location, asset type, and the prevailing interest rate environment.
 Let’s examine each to see how they affect cap rates.

 You are likely familiar with the old adage “in real estate, location is everything”.
 This is because the value of any real estate property is driven by demand, and that demand is largely affected by the location.
 Location can refer to both the Metropolitan Statistical Area (MSA) a property is in (e.g. Seattle vs. New York), and where within that MSA (e.g. urban vs. suburban) it’s located.

 The United States consists of a vast amount of relatively undeveloped rural land, as well as 381 Metropolitan Statistical Areas (MSAs).
 MSA is a formal term used by the US Office of Management and Budget (OMB) to describe a geographical region with a relatively high population density at its core and close economic ties throughout the area.
 It is often used by real estate investors interchangeably with terms like “metro area” or “market”.
 Each market has its own set of underlying economic fundamentals – to take a few examples:

 These fundamentals have a huge impact on risk and therefore cap rates.
 For example, compare the average cap rate for class A central business district (CBD) office assets in the following markets in 2015 (note: these are all markets where Fundrise has previously invested).

 As you can see, investors were willing to accept an average 5% lower annual return in Los Angeles vs. the same type of asset in Memphis.
 Why?
 Because they perceive Los Angeles to be a less risky market based on its fundamentals.
-LA has a larger, wealthier, and better educated population, which drives a more dynamic local economy and should make demand for office space stronger over the long-term.
+LA has a larger, wealthier, and better-educated population, which drives a more dynamic local economy and should make the demand for office space stronger over the long-term.

 Within the Market